This page is about the security of RC4 encryption in TLS and WPA/TKIP. For details of the Lucky 13 attack on CBC-mode encryption in TLS, click here.

 - Wikipedia article on RC4 with mention of the attack

-The attacks can only be carried out by a determined attacker who can generate sufficient sessions for the attack.
+The attacks can only be carried out by a determined attacker who can generate sufficient sessions for the attacks.
 They recover a limited amount of plaintext.
-In this sense, the attacks do not pose a significant danger to ordinary users of TLS in their current form.
-However, it is a truism that attacks only get better with time, and we anticipate significant further improvements to our attack.
-In addition, because of its extremely widespread use, any attack against TLS requires careful evaluation.
+In this sense, the attacks do not pose a significant danger to ordinary users of TLS or WPA/TKIP in their current form.
+However, it is a truism that attacks only get better with time, and we anticipate significant further improvements to our attacks.
+In addition, because of their extremely widespread use, any attacks against TLS or WPA/TKIP require careful evaluation.

 We have no plans to make our source code generally available.
 If you are a researcher interested in replicating or extending our work, then please contact us.